bnpr/Abnormal/README.md

 # Abnormal
 Blender Abnormal add-on for vertex normal editing

-This add-on is funded by the BNPR community with the BEER fund.
+This add-on is funded by the BNPR community with the BEER dev fund.

 ## Features:
 1. Vertex normal editing "mode"